MilliPress/MilliCache/README.md

 1. Navigate to `Settings -> MilliCache` in your WordPress admin
 2. In the "Cache Management" section:
    - Use "Clear All Cache" to remove all cached entries
-   - Use "Clear By Flag" to selectively clear cache by specific flags
+   - Use "Clear By Flag" to selectively clear the cache by specific flags
-   - View the current cache statistics (size, entries count)
+   - View the current cache statistics (size, entry count)

 This interface makes it easy to manage cache without writing code or running CLI commands.